Highway Embankment Drainage

 Project Description

-As well as the benefits to commuters with reduced journey time, the project also hopes to facilitate the creation of 1,200 new homes in the Rossington Area and a further 750 closer to the airport.
+As well as the benefits to commuters with reduced journey times, the project also hopes to facilitate the creation of 1,200 new homes in the Rossington Area and a further 750 closer to the airport.
 The regeneration of the area will also stimulate new businesses and employment opportunities.

 The Challenge